These questions are based on queries that members have sent to our ethics advisor and a summary of the responses.

 All those in MR roles - e.g. coders and analysts would be expected to be AE/PC/SRS trained, capable of identifying and forwarding AEs/PCs and SRSs.

-Yes, if only a generic name is cited and the company sponsoring the MR is one of several manufacturers and it is not possible to identify which MAH manufactured the drug mentioned, the AE/PC/SRS should be forwarded.
+Yes, if only a generic name is cited and the company commissioning the MR is one of several manufacturers and it is not possible to identify which MAH manufactured the drug mentioned, the AE/PC/SRS should be forwarded.

-The ABPI/BHBIA Guidance notes on collecting adverse events, product complaints and special reporting situations during market research clearly state that reporting is out of scope i.e. not required, if the marketing authorisation holder is not the commissioning company (i.e. the company sponsoring the market research).
+The ABPI/BHBIA Guidance notes on collecting adverse events, product complaints and special reporting situations during market research clearly state that reporting is out of scope i.e. not required, if the marketing authorisation holder is not the commissioning company (i.e. the company commissioning the market research).

 In addition, the BHBIA would advise against collecting and forwarding AEs/PCs/SRSs associated with the medicines of other companies.
 Given this is not required by the ABPI, the MHRA or the EMA, this could make the commissioning company vulnerable to an accusation of using inappropriate means to collect competitive intelligence and consequently their agencies of unethical non-research activity.